By Jonathan Griffin. Editor, SEO Consultant, & Developer.

-I started tracking a slight increase in SERP volatility around the 22nd February, with it peaking on the 22nd.
+I started tracking a slight increase in SERP volatility around the 22nd of February, with it peaking on the 22nd.
 Initial investigations reveal that a broad range of categories is affected, with a notable absence of typical E-A-T (Expertise, Authority, and Trust) categories such as Health.

 Based on my initial analysis, I suspect this is a broad quality update.